canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 ### Get the tmate configuration contents

-To register a Tmate client, we need a file containing the configuration details.
+To register a tmate client, we need a file containing the configuration details.
 Use the `get-server-config` action to retrieve the details, and save the output contents into `.tmate.conf` for later use.